opentrv/OpenTRV-Arduino-V0p2/COHEAT2015/20160316-COHEAT-M1/README.txt

 This provides a minimal demonstration of security with authentication and encryption, but with some of the more complex aspects (replay prevention) turned off to keep the code simple for this demonstration.
-A PRODUCTION SYSTEM MUST HAVE THESE FEATURES IMPLEMENTED.
+A PRODUCTION SYSTEM MUST HAVE THESE FEATURES IMPLEMENTED TO BE FULLY SECURE.